 Lawyers from Findlay Personal Injury Lawyers can help you bear the cost of your long-term disability by filing suit against the responsible parties and making sure you receive an equitable settlement from your insurance.
 Insurance adjustors are supposed to represent your claim fairly, but in the end, it’s the insurance company that signs their paychecks.
 Our lawyers can make sure there is no conflict of interest in the handling of your claim.

 A fixture of the Hamilton, Ontario community for the last 40 years, Findlay Personal Injury Lawyers has the right people and the right approach to help you gain compensation for your back and spinal injury.
 We have been helping individuals in this community for decades, and we want to help you too.

 Located close to the communities of Hamilton, Niagara Falls, Burlington, Stoney Creek and elsewhere in Southern Ontario, Findlay Personal Injury Lawyers wants to make it easy for you to collect the benefits you are owed under the law.
 If your insurance company isn’t helping you, we will be sure to do so.
-Contact us at 905-522-9799 for a free legal consultation.
+Contact us by calling 905-522-9799 to set up a free initial case review.